 Note: In the total workforce model, this includes a member in Service categories 3, 4, 5 and 7.
 It also includes employees in Service category 1 through the operation of section H10 of the Defence Enterprise Collective Agreement 2012-2014.
 A member in Service category 6 is unlikely to perform duty overseas.

-Despite subsection 1, a member who meets both the following conditions and may be granted the conditions listed in subsection 4.
+Despite subsection 1, a member who meets both the following conditions may be granted the conditions listed in subsection 3.

 The member has been granted a period of part-time leave without pay.